dengste/org-caldav/README.md

 * **SOGo** and **Kolab**: Reported to be working (https://kolabnow.com/clients/emacs)

-Note that current Emacs releases might not correctly handle https via TLSv1.3 (see https://debbugs.gnu.org/cgi/bugreport.cgi?bug=34341).
+Note that Emacs releases <26.3 might not correctly handle https via TLSv1.3 (see https://debbugs.gnu.org/cgi/bugreport.cgi?bug=34341).
 If you see errors like "Bad request" or "No data received" you can either try to set

     (setq gnutls-algorithm-priority "NORMAL:-VERS-TLS1.3")

-or you upgrade to the latest pretest Emacs 26.2.90 (which will become 26.3).
+or you upgrade to Emacs 26.3.

 **IMPORTANT**: Before using this code, please make sure you have backups of your precious Org files.
 Also, I strongly suggest to create a new,